MicrosoftDocs/winrt-api/windows.media.control/globalsystemmediatransportcontrolssession_trytoggleplaypauseasync_1221564216.md

 # Windows.Media.Control.GlobalSystemMediaTransportControlsSession.TryTogglePlayPauseAsync

 ## -description
-Attempts to request the session to start or pause playback, based on it's current playback state.
+Attempts to request the session to start or pause playback, based on its current playback state.

 ## -returns
-Bool indicating success.
+True indicates success; False otherwise

 ## -remarks